HRI-EU/hypergraphos/README.md

 - run server: ./startServer.sh
 - open chrome browser at: localhost:8080/indexHG.html?name:'NoName'
 - now you should see the landing page of HyperGraphOS
-- to create your DSL, or use existing DSLs.
-Kindly follow the examples in hypergraphos/Docs
+- to use existing DSLs.
+Kindly follow the examples in hypergraphos/Documentation
 - enjoy ♪♫

 # Dependencies